Get exclusive member benefits & effect social change. Join Today

 The following may increase your risk of developing mastitis:

-In these situations, you are at risk for the buildup of milk within one or both breasts, or at risk for an infection of the breast tissue.
+In these situations, you are at risk of a milk buildup within one or both breasts, or at risk of infection of the breast tissue.

 Most cases of mastitis are diagnosed clinically.
 A doctor will ask you questions about the condition and then give you a physical exam.

 The doctor may ask when you first noticed the inflammation and how painful it is.
-He or she will also ask about other symptoms, whether you are lactating, and whether you are on any medications.
+They will also ask about other symptoms, whether you are lactating, and whether you are on any medications.

 After the physical exam, your doctor will probably be able to tell if you have mastitis.
 If you have a severe infection, or if the infection does not respond to treatment, then your doctor may ask for a sample of breast milk.
 The clinic will test the sample to identify the exact bacteria causing the infection.
-This will allow your physician to give you the best possible medication (Spencer, 2008).
+This will allow your physician to give you the best possible medication, according to an article in the American Family Physician.

 Inflammatory breast cancer can mimic the symptoms of mastitis.
 If you are being treated for mastitis and the symptoms do not improve, your doctor may test for cancer.

-Treatment for mastitis ranges from the use of antibiotics to undergoing a minor surgical procedure.
+Treatment for mastitis ranges from antibiotics to a minor surgical procedure.
 Some common treatments for mastitis include:

 Your doctor may recommend that you undergo a surgical procedure called incision and drainage.
 During this procedure, the doctor will make a small incision to help drain any abscesses that have formed due to the infection.